founder-z/zeroone-docs/wai-guan/reiauto.md

-# Layout

-## vertical

-You can determine the vertical placement of the child elements with respect to the parent element.

-### Element spacing

-The spacing between elements can be defined using px, rem, em.

-### wrap

-You can wrap the child element so that it fits in the parent element.

-## Horizontal

-You can determine the horizontal placement of the child elements with respect to the parent element.

-### Column placement

-You can define the spacing between columns using px, rem, em.

-### wrap

-You can wrap the child element so that it fits in the parent element.

-## free

-You can freely arrange child elements within the parent element.
+# Layout## VerticalYou can determine the vertical placement of the child elements with respect to the parent element.### Element spacingThe spacing between elements can be defined using px, rem, em.### WrapYou can wrap the child element so that it fits in the parent element.## HorizontalYou can determine the horizontal placement of the child elements with respect to the parent element.### Column placementYou can define the spacing between columns using px, rem, em.### WrapYou can wrap the child element so that it fits in the parent element.## FreeYou can freely arrange child elements within the parent element.